 - CT scan and MRI are commonly used to diagnose RCC.
 These show great detail of the kidneys as well as lymph nodes, blood vessels, and other organs to identify tumors, or their spread, and to plan treatment

-- Chest xray can show spread of RCC to the lungs, and can also be used for follow up appointments
+- A chest x-ray can show the spread of RCC to the lungs, and can also be used for follow up appointments

 - Ultrasound of the kidneys can identify RCC but is less detailed than CT and MRI

-- Biopsy is sometimes done to prove that a growth on the kidney is RCC
+- A biopsy is sometimes done to prove that a growth on the kidney is RCC

 - In cases where the RCC has not spread, the main treatment is surgery